FLAMESWorkshop/FLAMES-Community/README.md

 ## 🔍 **About the Workshop**

 The FLAMES workshop organizers have compiled a **validation dataset**, integrating different imaging modalities, to enable the community to perform **verification and benchmarking studies**.
-The goal is to identify the most promising strategies and address existing challenges in left atrium (LA) fluid simulations using multi-source experimental data, including:
+The goal is to make use of advanced computational modeling techniques to address existing challenges in left atrium (LA) fluid simulations using multi-source experimental data, including:

 ✔ **In Vitro experiments** (3D-printed phantom + PIV measurements)
 ✔ **4D Flow MRI data** (patient-specific imaging + segmentations)
 ✔ **Dynamic Opacity CT scans** (time-dependent imaging of the left heart)

-The goal is to **advance computational modeling techniques** by leveraging these datasets and encouraging collaboration among researchers.

 ---